DigitalPublishingToolkit/TOD50/md/book.md

 military interventions, such as the one desired by 8 January protesters.
-An artistic contribution by Gustavo Speridião and Leandro Barboza's collective *Faixa Protesta* shows how their 'painting-manifesto' voiced out people's demands for justice for the antidemocratic acts the day after the coup.
+An artistic contribution by Gustavo Speridião and Leandro Barboza's collective *Faixa Protesta* shows how their 'painting-manifesto' voiced out people's demands for justice for the anti-democratic acts the day after the coup.

 The chapters in the third part *Art and Architecture: Brasilia* explore